ShaonMajumder/ssl-make/README.md

-# SmCert - Simplifying Certificate Management
+# SSLCert - Simplifying Certificate Management

-SmCert is a bash script that simplifies the management of certificates and certificate authorities (CAs) for your projects.
+SSLCert is a bash script that simplifies the management of certificates and certificate authorities (CAs) for your projects.
 It provides easy-to-use commands to generate CAs, certificates, install mkcert, list certificates, and more.

 ## Table of Contents